mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/download/index.md

 <p class="message--note"><strong>NOTE: </strong> In DKP 2.2 the Konvoy and Kommander binaries have been merged into a single binary, which you can find by selecting the DKP button above.

-You must be a registered user and logged on to the support portal to download Kommander.
+You must be a registered user and logged on to the support portal to download DKP.
 New customers must contact their sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download or install this product.</p>

 If you have problems downloading DKP, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a>.</p>